pivotal/docs-tap/tanzu-build-service/tbs-workload-config.hbs.md

 Tanzu Build Service builds registry images from source code for Tanzu Application Platform.
 You can configure these build configurations by using a workload.

->**Note** Tanzu Build Service is only applicable to the build process.
+Tanzu Build Service is only applicable to the build process.
->Configurations, such as environment variables and service bindings, might require
->a different process for runtime.
+Configurations, such as environment variables and service bindings, might require a different process for runtime.

 ## <a id="service-bindings"></a> Configure build-time service bindings